Robust Robustness: Robustness in maxmin applications

 The agent can propose one project $u$ from $\mathcal{A}$.\footnote{It is assumed that it is infeasible for the agent to propose a project outside $\AA$.
 The single-proposal protocol is the simplest case considered in \cite{GuoShmaya2023}.
-They also solve the case of multiple proposals.} The principal commits to a mechanism $\a \colon \R^2 \to [0,1]$.
+They also solve the case of multiple proposals.} The principal commits to a mechanism $\a \colon \UU \to [0,1]$.
 Under mechanism $\a$, the principal adopts any proposal $u$ with probability $\a (u)$.
 With complementary probability, the principal keeps the status quo $(0,0)$.
 A mechanism and an associated best response from the agent induce a social choice function, which specifies in each state $\AA$ a lottery over projects.
-The principal evaluates each social choice function according to its worst-case (expected) regret over all finite project sets $\AA \subset [\ubar{u}_A, 1] \times [0, 1]$, where the parameter $\ubar{u}_A$ is in $[0,1]$.
-By \citet[Theorem 4.1, p.~1596]{GuoShmaya2023}, the optimal regret guarantee is $R = (1 - \ubar{u}_A)/(2 - \ubar{u}_A)$, and the following mechanism is maxmin optimal. \cref{fig:GS} illustrates the mechanism.
+The principal can select among the agent's best responses in the case of a tie.
+The principal evaluates each social choice function according to its worst-case (expected) regret over all finite project sets $\AA \subseteq [\ubar{u}_A, 1] \times [0, 1]$, where the parameter $\ubar{u}_A$ is in $[0,1]$.
+By \citet[Theorem 4.1, p.~1576]{GuoShmaya2023}, the optimal regret guarantee is $R = (1 - \ubar{u}_A)/(2 - \ubar{u}_A)$, and the following mechanism is maxmin optimal. \cref{fig:GS} illustrates the mechanism.
 A project $u$ is \emph{top-tier} if $u_P \geq 1- R$.
 If the agent proposes a top-tier project (in the dark shaded region), then the principal adopts the proposal with certainty.
-Any other proposal $u$ (in the light shaded region) is adopted with probability $\ubar{u}_A / u_A$.
+Any other proposal $u$ (in the light shaded region) is adopted with probability $\ubar{u}_A / u_A$ (where $0/0 = 1$).
 If the agent proposes a project that is not top-tier, then his expected utility is exactly $\ubar{u}_A$.
-Thus, the agent finds it optimal to propose some top-tier project if any top-tier project is available.\footnote{It is assumed that the principal can select the agent's best response to each mechanism.
-This payoff guarantee is derived as follows.
-If some top-tier project is available, then the agent will propose his favorite top-tier project.
-The principal's regret from getting the agent's favorite top-tier project rather than her own is at most $R$.
-If no top-tier project is available, then the agent is indifferent among all proposals.
-The principal's regret is at most $(1 - \ubar{u}_A) (1 - R)$ since the status quo is adopted with probability $1 - \ubar{u}_A$ if the proposal gives the agent utility $1$.
-By the definition of $R$, these two bounds agree: $R = (1 - \ubar{u}_A)(1 - R)$.}
+Thus, the agent finds it optimal to propose some top-tier project if any top-tier project is available.